JPWarr7/rock-paper-scissors/README.md

-# practicing using GitHub, first upload consists of basic game functions
+# practicing using GitHub, first upload consists of basic game (rock-paper-scissors)